ibm-cloud-docs/citrix-netscaler-vpx/hsm-csr.md

    Please enter password for token in slot 0 : 	**********
    ```

-   This output confirms no objects exist as the output is blank/empty.
+   This output confirms that no objects exist as the output is empty.

-   Then verify the object count is `0` in the HSM by displaying the partition details:
+   Then verify that the object count is `0` in the HSM by displaying the partition details:

    ```sh
    [jpmongehsm2] lunash:>partition show -p partition6